papadanku/RealityDocs/docs/source/community/mapping/lightmapping/page11.rst

    This is the "High Quality, Slow Rendering" Option for anyone who has a really good computer and/or has a lot of time to be able to lightmap their map in, like if you have a spare computer sitting around which otherwise would not be used and can lightmap solidly for a week or so.
 It should be noted that I would only recommend using this setting if your map is truly 100% final, being fully tested before hand and your absolutely sure that no changes are needed for it that will affect its lightmaps.

-   In this mode, Object Lightmaps take around **6mins / object** (and its LODs), when lightmapping a high rez LM for a complex object, and it takes around **3x Longer than "Adv.
+   In this mode, Object Lightmaps take around **6mins / object** (and its LODs), when lightmapping a high rez lightmap for a complex object, and it takes around **3x Longer than "Adv.
 Ray Traced"** and around 2x as long as the BF2 Editor's Final Quality Lightmaps.

    But when it comes to Terrain, at least with a lot of Overgrowth on it, Ray Traced Shadow takes only around **5/7th** of the time of the BF2 Editor with the BF2 Editor taking 11mins 41secs to render a patch, where 3DsMax with Ray Traced Shadows took only **8mins 20secs** to Render the same patch.